 27.5 Plus (Mid-Fat)

 First there was the 29er, then came the 27.5, and now we have the 27.5 Plus.
 The first two refer simply to wheel diameter, while the final one tacks on an indicator of tire width.
-These tires are referred to as mid-fat or “plus,” and fall in between the standard 2 to 2.5-inch mountain bike tires and the true 5 inchers that you find on a fat bike.
+These tires are referred to as mid-fat or “plus,” and fall in between the standard 2- to 2.5-inch mountain bike tires and the true 5-inchers that you find on a fat bike.
 The benefits of a wider tire include increased stability, greater trail comfort, and traction.
 Obviously with more rubber comes more weight, and mid-range bikes that are already a little heavy can feel even more ponderous with plus tires.
-But done right, as is the case with the hardtail Cannondale Cujo 2 and Co-op Cycles DRT 2.2, the 2.8-inch wide tires do wonders for grip with few negatives.
+But done right, as is the case with the hardtail Co-op Cycles DRT 2.2, the 2.8-inch-wide tires do wonders for grip with few negatives.

 At first glance, it may appear that having more gears is a good thing—20 is better than 12, right?
 But that 20-gear (2x10 crankset) ride can actually be more cumbersome to use.
-On the trail, you need crisp changes to react to rapid ascents and descents, and swapping from the big to small chain ring in the front is a real time killer—not to mention it means excess weight and complexity.
-As manufacturers have found, a 1 x 12 drivetrain is the current sweet spot at this price with a wide enough but manageable range to handle the ups and downs of mountain biking.
-There are a few bikes under $2,000 still made with a front derailleur, but it’s notable than none made our list for 2020.
-Instead, the vast majority feature SRAM’s entry-level but still good quality 1 x 12 SX drivetrain, while some upgraded models include SRAM’s NX or Shimano’s SLX or XT 12 speeds.
+On the trail, you need crisp changes to react to rapid ascents and descents, and swapping from the big to small chain ring in the front is a real time-killer—not to mention it means excess weight and complexity.
+As manufacturers have found, a 1 x 11 or 1 x 12 drivetrain is the current sweet spot at this price with a wide enough but manageable range to handle the ups and downs of mountain biking.
+There are a few bikes under $2,000 still made with a front derailleur, but it’s notable that none made our list for 2022.
+Instead, the majority feature SRAM's or Shimano's entry-level but still good quality SX and Deore drivetrains, while some upgraded models include SRAM’s NX or Shimano’s SLX 12 speeds.